Helen Maharaj BABCP Accredited CBT Therapist / EMDR / Couple Therapy

 I have worked in the NHS for many years.
 Gaining experience as a High-Intensity CBT Therapist, Psychological Wellbeing Practitioner, Supervisor and Line Manager within busy psychological therapies services in Hertfordshire, London and Bedfordshire.

 I have experience using CBT to help people experiencing common and complex mental health and physical health problems.

 This includes depression, generalised anxiety disorder, panic disorder, agoraphobia, specific phobias, low self-esteem, perfectionism, OCD, PTSD, chronic pain and chronic fatigue syndrome.
 As well as, slightly less common difficulties, such as excoriation disorder (skin picking), compulsive hoarding, and blood injury phobia.

 I have experience providing CBT to individuals in person, over the telephone, on video chat (Skype) and in running group settings.

-Through my NHS work, I am currently involved as a therapist in the RAPID research trial which is investigating innovative CBT based treatments for Post-Traumatic Stress Disorder (PTSD).
+Through my NHS work, I have been involved as a therapist in the RAPID research trial which is investigating innovative CBT based treatments for Post-Traumatic Stress Disorder (PTSD).

 As part of this trial I have received in-depth training and supervision from the PTSD experts at the Oxford Centre for Anxiety Disorders and Trauma, and from experts at the University of Cardiff.